ScryEngineering/scrygroup.com/content/services/machine-learning.md

 Related competencies:

-Operations research will often use approaches and algorithms from machine learning in practical settings
+Operations research will often use approaches and algorithms from machine learning in practical settings.

 Systems architecture has an enormous impact on the effectiveness  of a machine learning rollout since machine learning is a very complex field.
-In general, machine learning is a very resource intensive activity that's often bounded by resources available, this puts more stress on good systems architecture design.
+In general, machine learning is a very resource intensive activity that's often bounded by resources available.
+This puts more stress on good systems architecture design.
+Custom Programming Solutions builds real-time machine learning systems, which have different, more stringent requirements on performance and latency.